 To help FinCEN fulfill its mission, certain types of financial information must be reported by businesses and financial institutions.

 One of the most important new reports is the beneficial ownership information (BOI) report, which provides details on individuals who own or control a business.
 BOI reporting is crucial because it shines a light on the true owners behind companies, helping to detect any hidden criminal ties.
 This report is dedicated to small businesses that didn’t previously have to report their owner information.
-It was first introduced by the Corporate Transparency Act.
+It was first introduced by the Corporate Transparency Act, but it is temporarily suspended by a federal court ruling.

 Other important FinCEN filings include suspicious activity reports (SARs) and currency transaction reports (CTRs).
 SARs help flag any unusual or suspicious transactions that could indicate financial crimes, while CTRs document cash transactions over $10,000 to ensure large sums of money aren’t being used for illegal purposes.